 If I do find and read a book worth putting this aside then I’d be happy to but for now, again grab this one and let’s work building a world with less code/apps that are nightmare to read and maintain.

-One reply on “My Safari Online Subscription and The Pragmatic Programmer – From Journeyman to Master”
+One response to “My Safari Online Subscription and The Pragmatic Programmer – From Journeyman to Master”

 it’s been 4yrs and i still have my safaribooksonline subcscription and i’m keeping it that way